 Storing food is a crucial part of being a prepper.
-It is recommended to stockpile at least a gallon (3.78 liters) of water and 2,000 calories per person per day.
+It is recommended to stockpile at least a gallon (3.78 liters) of water and 2,000 calories per person daily.
 This is no easy feat, so you should be keen on being resourceful, prudent, and tactical in your approach to storing food.

 You should not store food on the floor because it will be vulnerable to temperature fluctuations, flooding, and snowstorms.
 Your stockpile may also attract rodents, insects, and even snakes.
 It is wiser to place food on top of shelves to give some protection from these elements.